The FreshContext

 Compatibility levels

 freshness_score on every result.
 Agents can filter by score threshold.[FRESHCONTEXT] envelope OR JSON form with retrieved_at + freshness_confidence.retrieved_at without freshness_confidence.
-Partial implementation.Verify: npx freshcontext-validate <response>
+Partial implementation.MCP is one interface, not the whole FreshContext model.
+FreshContext-compatible systems may be MCP servers, APIs, CLIs, npm packages, dashboards, agents, or internal services.

 Implementations